yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 }
 {code}

-XAP.NET comes with a built-in implementation of this interface, called {{ReadTriggerOperationHandler}}.
+XAP.NET comes with a built-in implementation of this interface, called `ReadTriggerOperationHandler`.
 It performs a single blocking Read operation (using the provided receive timeout), thus "peeking" into the space for relevant event data.
 If the Read operation returns a value, this means that there is a higher probability that the receive operation will succeed, and the transaction won't be started without a purpose.
 Here is how it can be configured:

 {gdeck:os_simple_space|top}
 {gcard:Using EventListenerContainerFactory}